abeasock/open_source_demo/README.md

 After running the command, open Browser and go to: http://localhost:15555/

 ## Superset
+Username and password are set in the Dockerfile:
+Username: Admin
+Password: Admin

 To access the Superset dashboard built for the loans data, you will need to follow the steps below:
-In the docker container execute the command:
+1. In the docker container execute the command:

-I build, open Superset and click "Sources" in the top banner > Upload a CSV.
-Fill in the required fields.
-The location to the CSV: /assets/loans_updated.csv
+`/assets/create_database.sh`
+This will create a sqlite3 database named `lending_club.db` with a table named `loans_v3`

+2. Open Superset and log-in

-First, open Superset and add the saved loans SQL database to Superset by clicking "Sources" in the top banner > Databases > the plus sign in the upper right corner to add a new database.
+3. Add the `lending_club.db` to Superset by "Sources" in the top banner > "Databases" > the plus sign in the upper right corner to add a new database.
 This will open the "Edit Database" page.
 Fill in:
 Database: lending_club
 SQLAlchemy URI: sqlite:////assets/lending_club.db
 Click "Test Connection"
-A message will pop up if your connection is successful
+A message will pop up if your connection is successful Click "Save" at the bottom

-Second,  click "Sources" in the top banner > Tables > the plus sign in the upper right corner to add a new table.
+4. Add the table `loans_v3` to Superset by clicking "Sources" in the top banner > "Tables" > the plus sign in the upper right corner to add a new table.
 This will open the "Add Table" page.
 Fill in:
 Database: lending_club
 Table Name: loans_v3
+A message should print on the page that a table was created.

-Once database is added, you can add the saved dashboard used in the demo.
-Click "Manage" in the top banner > Import Dashboards > Choose File open_source_demo/assets/superset_dashboard_loans.pickle (where repository was downloaded locally) and click "Upload"<br>
+5. Add the saved dashboard used in the demo by clicking "Manage" in the top banner > "Import Dashboards" > Choose File open_source_demo/assets/superset_dashboard_loans.pickle (where repository was downloaded locally) and click "Upload"<br>
-The dashboard for Lending Club should now be avialable under Dashboards<br><br>
+The dashboard for Lending Club should now be avialable under Dashboards.
+Click on it to view (it may take a few minutes for all of the slices in the dashboard to load). <br><br>